giantswarm/docs/src/content/tutorials/continuous-deployment/manage-workload-clusters/index.md

         --export > management-clusters/MC_NAME/MC_NAME-git-repo.yaml
 ```

-Now, the `Git` repository resource is created and exported in the `management-clusters` folder.
+Now, the `GitRepository` resource is created and exported in the `management-clusters` folder.
 Next, you apply the resource towards the [management cluster API]({{< relref "/getting-started/access-to-platform-api" >}}) where the resources will run:

 ```sh
 kubectl create -f management-clusters/MC_NAME/MC_NAME-git-repo.yaml